lakes-legendaries/litai/docsrc/quickstart.rst

 is default-configured to grab every article published since 2010, and will take several hours to run.

-This operation is run in two parts: As a :code:`get-files` command, which downloads the file list from PubMed servers; and as a python command that creates the actual database by invoking the :class:`~litai.db.DataBase` class.

 To create your database, run:

 .. code-block:: bash

-   cmd/get-files
    python litai/db.py --create

 Results will be saved as :code:`data/pubmed.db`